-Premiums: lease granted on or after 25 August 1971: taking a longer period than the term of the lease
+Premiums: lease granted on or after 25 August 1971: term of lease treated as longer than stated

-This page is about circumstances when the length of a lease is to be taken as a period longer than its stated term for the purposes of the charge on premiums etc. It applies to leases granted on or after 25 August 1971 - see PIM1206.
+This page is about circumstances when the length of a lease is to be taken as a period longer than its stated term for the purposes of the charge on premiums etc. It applies to leases granted on or after 25 August 1971 (please also see PIM1206).

 Extension of the lease